tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/script_ops.md

 ### `tf.py_func(func, inp, Tout, stateful=True, name=None)` {#py_func}

-Wraps a python function and uses it as a tensorflow op.
+Wraps a python function and uses it as a TensorFlow op.

 Given a python function `func`, which takes numpy arrays as its inputs and returns numpy arrays as its outputs.
 E.g.,